cossacklabs/product-docs/content/acra/configuring-maintaining/general-configuration/acra-keymaker.md

   Path to additional CA certificate for Redis' certificate validation.
   Empty by default.
-  If not specified, acra-keymaker uses value from `--tls_ca` flag.

 * `--redis_tls_client_cert=<filename>`

   Path to TLS certificate presented to Redis.
   Empty by default.
-  If not specified, acra-keymaker uses value from `--tls_cert` flag.

 * `--redis_tls_client_key=<filename>`

   Path to private key of the TLS certificate presented to Redis.
   Empty by default.
-  If not specified, acra-keymaker uses value from `--tls_key` flag.

 * `--redis_tls_client_sni=<SNI>`